Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Footnote:

-1. I remember all the girls being taken out of 6th-grade class and returning with bags of mysterious handouts, most of them behaving as if they'd been initiated into some elevated state of consciousness.
-We boys stayed behind and had to watch some idiot hygiene film about taking showers and blowing our noses.
+1. I remember all the girls being marched out of our 6th-grade class and returning with bags of mysterious handouts.
+They then behaved as if they'd been initiated into some elevated state of consciousness.
+We boys stayed behind and were forced to watch some idiot hygiene film about taking showers and blowing our noses.

 Return

-2. Savant discussed a drug-educational film in depth in a review of Something Weird's Mantis in Lace a while back; none of the Fantoma films are anywhere near as unpleasant as the ones included on that disc.
+2. Savant discussed an offensive drug propaganda film in depth in a review of Something Weird's Mantis in Lace; none of the Fantoma films are anywhere near as unpleasant as the ones included on that disc.

 Return